Open City Documentary Festival

 From time to time, sound’s importance is neglected and it’s not until the rushes hit the editing room that the consequences of bad sound are really felt.
 This course will give you the skills to deal with problems on set and capture great sound.

 The task of capturing excellent sounds starts before you even touch a microphone on set and doesn’t end until your rushes are safely in the edit room.
-In this four-week online course, we’ll examine all aspects of this journey.
+In this weekend course, we’ll examine all aspects of this journey.

 We’ll discuss what we’re trying to achieve in our sound recordings, look at essential kit, as well as cover recording techniques such as booming and radio mic setting.